Ashton has a long history of coal mining and is situated in the south-east corner of the Lancashire Coal Field.

 By the 1780s there were pits at Cricketts Lane, Currier Slacks (near Cock Brook), New Heys, Hurst, Broadoak, Fairbottom and Broadcarr (near Hartshead Pike).
 As well as the increased demand for coal locally as cotton mills installed steam engines, the opening of the Ashton Canal in 1796 created a huge demand for coal that could be transported cheaply to the rapidly expanding mills in Manchester.

-By the middle of the nineteenth century, the two largest collieries were at Broadoak, near the present Sports Centre, and Fairbottom, where the company had several pits in the Park Bridge area.
+By the middle of the nineteenth century, the two largest collieries were at Broadoak, near the present High School, and Fairbottom, where the company had several pits in the Park Bridge area.
 Broadoak colliery had a tramway running to the railway near Oldham Road Station; Fairbottom colliery had a tramway from its New Rocher Pit to the Fairbottom Branch of the Ashton Canal.
 There were also pits at Charlestown, near the site of the present bus station, and Hurst Knowl, which had a tramway running to Hurst Mills near Hurst Cross.

 Ashton Moss pit